What risks are you willing to take for the truth?

 The Whistleblower podcast series is part of a yearlong public history project in partnership with UMass Amherst exploring “Truth, Dissent and the Legacy of Daniel Ellsberg,” including conversations with historians, activists, former policymakers and whistleblowers such as Edward Snowden and Ellsberg himself.
 Explore The Ellsberg Archive Project here.

-This GroundTruth Podcast season is part of a year-long public history project in collaboration with the University of Massachusetts Amherst and GBH and was made possible through the generous support of the UMass Chancellor’s Office.
+This GroundTruth Podcast season was part of a year-long public history project in collaboration with the University of Massachusetts Amherst and GBH and was made possible through the generous support of the UMass Chancellor’s Office.